baxri/public-notes/pm2.md

 `pm2 ecosystem`

 This will generate a sample, ecosystem.config.js.
 To generate a ecosystem file without any comment just run.
+Generates more comatc file.

 `pm2 ecosystem simple`